ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

+Download and use package from releases.
+Or install by package manager:
 `npm install github:ArundhatiApte/ResponsiveWebSockets.js`
-or
 `yarn add github:ArundhatiApte/ResponsiveWebSockets.js`

-Or download and use package from releases.

 ### Usage